 Depending on the system configuration when the WebSocket protocol is disabled, you may or may not see the Real-time Updates dialog box.

-Under the top menu > your user name > My settings, you can change some of your account settings.
+Under the global menu > your user name > My settings, you can change some of your account settings.
 User name and password are usually set in an external system, such as Windows or an SQL database, and cannot be changed in Episerver in that case.

 In the Display Options tab, you find the following settings:

 - Limit touch support.
-On touch-screen devices, browsers may have difficulties prioritizing between input from the screen and from the computer mouse, which may cause problems such as making it impossible to resize panes using the computer mouse.
+On touch-screen devices, browsers may have difficulties prioritizing between input from the screen and from the mouse, which may cause problems such as making it impossible to resize panes using the mouse.
 If you experience problems with Episerver and the touch screen, enable the Limit touch support feature.
-This feature prioritizes computer mouse input over touch screen input and enables the computer mouse for interactions such as drag and drop, resizing of panes, and so on.
+This feature prioritizes mouse input over touch screen input and enables the mouse for interactions such as drag and drop, resizing of panes, and so on.

 - Reset all views to system default.
 You can reset your user interface views to the settings.
 If you have changes to the user interfaces, such as added, moved or deleted gadgets, these changes are undone and the default views are displayed.